Skip to Main Content

 Do you handle permits and permissions?

-Yes, our location managers coordinate all filming permits across Mexican states.
+Here is what that looks like on the ground.
+Yes, our location managers set up all filming permits across Mexican states.
 We work with COMEFILM for federal support, state film commissions for regional permits, and INAH for all archaeological zone access.
-Municipal road closures and police coordination are also handled.
+City road closures and police planning are also handled.

 What about heritage sites and protected locations?

+Here is how the picture comes together.
 We specialize in managing complex locations including Teotihuacán, Chichén Itzá, and colonial historic centres.
-Our managers handle INAH permit applications (required 30+ days in advance), negotiate filming windows, and arrange dawn/dusk shoots at premium archaeological sites.
+Our managers handle INAH permit applications (needed 30+ days in advance), negotiate filming windows, and arrange dawn/dusk shoots at premium archaeological sites.

 How do you handle neighbor and community relations?